atomfinger/toUUID/why_touuid.md

   <[Student(studentId=00000000-0000-0000-0000-000000000004, school=Harvard, course=Fine art, graduationYear=1994)]>
 ```

-The main difference now is that `studentId` isn't just wasting space; instead, the id is something we can use to identify which exact student that is wrongly included or missing.
-To find the original piece of data we only need to look at the `studentId`, rather than finding something in the list of other properties which can be used to identify a student (Do keep in mind that this model only holds four properties.
-In real life scenario there's often substantially more properties to keep track of)..
+The main difference now is that `studentId` isn't just wasting space; instead, the `studentId` is something we can use to identify which exact student that is wrongly included or missing.
+To find the original piece of data, we only need to look at the `studentId`, rather than finding something in the list of other properties which can be used to identify a student.
+While our `Student` class only has four properties, consider for a moment that entities often has substantially more.
+When writing tests like this, the main benefit of .toUUID() is that the first field is a deterministic value which can be used to identify the source.

 ### Tests which works with datasets

-As we saw in the previous section, .toUUID() can make it easier to deal with a situation where tradition non-deterministic values force restrictions on us.
-Let's shift gear and have a look at integration testing, specifically for the database layer.
+If there is one lesson to take from the previous section, it is that deterministic IDs allow us to identify the source of the data using the ID.
+This will also be one of the main benefits when working with larger datasets as well.
+In this scenario, we will have a look at integration tests, specifically for the database layer.
 In this scenario, we have been tasked with implementing tests for the `listStudentsBySchoolOrderedByGraduationYear` method.

 To make such a test work we must then insert a dataset in some way.
 There's essentially two ways of inserting dataset into a database for test purposes: